arjanboltjes/RNAseq_integr_visual/README.md

 - Imports Athero-Express data from an SPSS file
 - Tidy the data, including setting the propper classes for the variables and switching value codes by value labels (easier for humans to read)

-Variable_classes_AB.csv
+20190430_variable_classes_AB.csv
-This csv file contains the variable classes needed for the Read_AE_SPPS_into_R.Rmd file.
+This csv file contains the variable classes needed for the Read_AE_SPPS_into_R.Rmd file, specific for the 23-04-2019 AE SPSS file